-Bucksport, Maine, is a historical and beautiful town located by the river of Penobscot r in Hancock County.
+Bucksport Maine is a beautiful and historic town located on the Penobscot River in Hancock County.
 Spending a vacation exploring this town with your children will not be a waste of time.

 While the kids learn about the history, you can enjoy spectacular sceneries from the port and natural landscapes.
 So please scroll down for more information!